sally-orig/project/README.md

 --Timeline:
-Week 1 - Plan and design each page of the website, erd, roles, features Week 2 to 3 - Development and test scripts of the vegetable price list page with location filter Week 4 - Development and test scripts of add user form Week 5 to 6 - Development and test scripts of update price form Week 7 to 8 - Development and test scripts of Price trend chart
+Week 1 - Plan and design each page of the website, erd, roles, features, test scripts Week 2 to 3 - Development of the vegetable price list page Week 4 - Development of add user form, add vegetable form Week 5 - Development of update price form
+Week 6 to 7 - Development of Price trend chart